Can dogs eat leeks?

 Common questions

-What's the treatment if my dog ate leeks?
+What if my dog accidentally ate a small amount of leeks?